Premium Leather iPad Pro 11 Case

 MS: We start out with our custom designed 11" polymer tray and build the case around that.
 First off, the case has to function.
 It has to protect the iPad and the Pencil when it's charging.
 That was the first priority.
 We always make sure the case is going to do the job our customers are excepting of us.

-For the new 11" leather Folio, we have these beautiful space gray polymer trays that hold the iPad securely place.
+For the new 11" leather Folio, we have these beautiful trays that hold the iPad securely place.
 They're flexible and heat sensitive.
-This insures they'll never crack like the hard plastic covers so popular on sites like amazon.
+This insures they'll never crack like the hard plastic covers.
 Their flexibility allows them to adapt.
 It can be a bit confusing when you first unpack the folio because the tray can appear too small for the Appel tablet.

 Once we had the tray in place, we can start to build on that.
 What the smaller size does is compress the design.
 The 2018 12.9 Folios have 3 magnets on the front cover to secure the accessories.
 For the 11 inch, we only have room for 2.
 I tried to make it work with 3 but visually, it was too crowded and looked like it was trying too hard to be it's big brother.